Discrete Lehmann representation of imaginary time Green's functions: Dyson equation in the DLR basis

 Since $\Sigma$ in general depends on $G$, the Dyson equation must be solved self-consistently by nonlinear iteration: see for example \eqref{eq:syk} in the next section for the SYK self-energy.
 The standard method is to compute $\Sigma$ in the imaginary time domain, where it is typically simpler, and to solve the Dyson equation \eqref{eq:dysonmat} in the Matsubara frequency domain where it is diagonal.
 This procedure can be carried out efficiently using the DLR: (i) given $G$ on the imaginary time DLR grid computed from a previous iterate, $\Sigma$ is computed on the imaginary time DLR grid; (ii) the DLR coefficients of $\Sigma$ are recovered; (iii) $\Sigma$ is evaluated on the Matsubara frequency grid; (iv) \eqref{eq:dysonmat} is solved to obtain $G$ on the Matsubara frequency grid; (v) the DLR coefficients of $G$ are recovered; and (vi) $G$ is evaluated on the imaginary time DLR grid to prepare for the next iterate.
 Ref. \onlinecite{li20} describes and demonstrates a similar procedure using the sparse sampling method for the IR.

 In this section, we show how to solve the Dyson equation directly in imaginary time using the DLR basis.
-We note that much of the discussion holds equally well for the IR basis -- or any other basis, including an orthogonal polynomial basis \cite{GullStrand_2020} -- but since the IR basis functions are not known analytically, certain quantities must be computed by numerical integration.
+We note that much of the discussion holds equally well for the IR basis -- or any other basis, including an orthogonal polynomial basis \cite{GullStrand_2020} -- however, certain quantities which must be computed by numerical integration in that case are given analytically for the DLR basis.
 We will work with the integral form \eqref{eq:dyson}, and assume $\Sigma$ is given, as is the case within a single step of nonlinear iteration.

 Let $G$ be a Green's function given by a DLR

 and let $g_k = G(\tau_k)$.
 We will use similar notation for other quantities.
 We define the convolution between $\Sigma$ and $G$ by

 Let $\wb{\Sigma} \in \RR^{r \times r}$ denote the matrix discretizing this convolution, so that